-This document describes the content of the 1996 Child Supplement to the National Longitudinal Survey of Youth/1979 Cohort.
+This document describes the content of the 1998 Child Supplement to the National Longitudinal Survey of Youth/1979 Cohort.
 This instrument, designed to obtain information about the biological children of the female NLSY79 respondents, was administered as a computer-assisted interview.
 Although some cases were done over the telephone, the dominant interview mode was inperson; thus the term CAPI (computer-assisted personal interview) is used to refer to the data collection technology.
 From 1986-1992, this supplement was administered using paper and pencil (PAPI) methods, and researchers could easily determine the interview content by examining the printed questionnaire and other interviewing materials.

 The aim here is to reproduce the content of the CAPI interview in a clear, complete, and compact format.
 With this in mind, this CAPI questionnaire has been formatted as similarly as possible to a conventional questionnaire, but it also includes some additional information that enhances the usefulness of the questionnaire for data users.
 The resulting document summarizes the "conversation" between the interviewer and respondent.
-Suggestions for improving the questionnaire or comments on irregularities should be directed to NLS User Services at CHRR.

 The term "conversation" is chosen to emphasize the difference between the questionnaire and the codebook.
 The codebook contains the data released as a result of the interview, but some information collected during the interview is not present in the codebook.
-For example, the questionnaire includes questions for which the response might somehow identify the respondent.
-Such items are not released, so the questions that collect them are not present in the codebook.
+For example, the questionnaire includes questions for which the responses might somehow identify the respondent.
+Such items are not released, so the related questions are not present in the codebook.
 Conversely, the codebook contains some information not directly collected in the interview.
-For example, while created variables are documented in the codebook, there is no reference to them in the questionnaire as they are not part of the conversation between interviewer and respondent.
+For example, while created variables are documented in the codebook, there is no reference to them in the questionnaire as they are not part of the interaction between interviewer and respondent.

-In order to simplify the questionnaire and the public use data file, a number of time variables have been dropped from which elapsed time can be calculated (time stamps).
+In order to simplify the questionnaire and the public use data file, a number of time variables, from which elapsed time can be calculated (time stamps), have been omitted.
 A time stamp appears at the beginning of each major section of the questionnaire.
 Elapsed time may be very useful for a variety of methodological studies.
 Users interested in these data are encouraged to access the files on the NLSY79 Child CD or contact CHRR for additional information.

 To aid researchers in using the questionnaire, this introduction provides information on several topics.
 First, typical question records are described and key terms such as "Question Name," "Distribution Code Block," and "Lead in Questions" are defined.
 This section explains how to follow the flow of the interview through the questionnaire.
 Second, instrument compression techniques used to produce a compact questionnaire are discussed and elsewhere noted where appropriate.
-Finally, an overview on how the CAPI child assessment instruments are presented in this questionnaire is included.
+Finally, an overview on how the CAPI child assessments are presented in this questionnaire is included.
+NLS User Services (address on page viii) welcomes comments about the content and suggestions for improving the format of this document.